matter-labs/zksync-lite-docs/docs/api/sdk/js/nfts.md

 ## Swap NFTs

-Swaps for NFTs exactly the same as for fungible tokens.
+Swaps for NFTs use the same functions as fungible tokens.
 For more information, see [API reference](./accounts.md#swaps-in-zksync).
 ## Withdraw NFT

 Under normal conditions use a layer 2 operation, `withdrawNFT`, to withdraw the NFT.